 Whether in town helping our neighbors or around the region helping our fire neighbors, Falls City Fire Department provides fire, rescue, pre-transport medical, and public education services.
 Included in our fire and rescue services, we respond to all fire related calls, hazardous material incidents, motor vehicle accidents, and various kinds of rescues, including water rescues from our beautiful waterfalls throughout the year.

 We are a 100% volunteer fire department.
-We have 37 members divided into the three divisions of Fire Suppression and Rescue, EMS, and Support.
+We have 21 members divided into the three divisions of Fire Suppression and Rescue, EMS, and Fire Corps.
 We also have a chaplain and a public information officer who are not assigned divisions.
 We are constantly striving to improve in all divisions in our training and on scene.
-This hard work paid off for us and our community during our last ISO evaluation in 2014 when our rating went from a 5 to a 4, saving our community members money on their insurance – a benefit that we are also able to extend to our section within the Southwest Polk Rural Fire Protection District.
+This hard work paid off for us and our community during our last ISO evaluation in 2014 when our rating went from a 5 to a 4, saving our community members money on their insurance.

 We kick off every December with a Toys for Tots toy drive at our closest Wal Mart – a town over.
 These toys are distributed throughout the county, including in our town.
 The week the schools let out for winter break, one of our volunteers dresses up as Santa and a handful of our volunteers dress their uniforms up festively and we go classroom by classroom delivering a sweet treat with a holiday safety tip and a little toy of some kind donated by our association.
 The littlest kids are brought to us so that they can sit on Santa’s lap and tell him what they want for Christmas this year.
 Their excitement is heartwarming to watch!
 The drill night before Christmas, we take the toys allotted to our town from the toy drive and take out the engines with a volunteer dressed as Santa assigned to each and deliver presents door to door to houses that signed up.
 Finally, some of our volunteers spend Christmas Eve morning down at the station handing out Christmas dinner kits to the families who have signed up through another organization.
 We are a small town.
 These are truly our neighbors.
 Their children are all of our children.
 We do not want anyone hungry on Christmas or heartbroken that Santa forgot them.
 Christmas is a very special time at our station – it is a somber reminder of the reality so many of us live in but also of great joy as we are welcomed at each door with thanks and squeals of childish delight.